AndersH82/Woodworking/README.md

 ### Site Purpose

-To provide information on woodworking for people of all levels who to want to learn and improve their craft in woodworking.
+To provide information on woodworking for people of all levels who want to learn and improve their craft in woodworking.

 ### Site Goal

-Can come in here and become a member.
-Get infrormtion and lessons in woodworking.
-Share experience and pictures.
+You can come in here and become a member.
+Get information and lessons in woodworking.
+Share your experience and pictures.

 ### Audience